-Each group will have a Chair, who is responsible for 1/ the running of the group and what it does/produces 2/ working with the elected Company Member who represents groups to coordinate with other groups and the Office A Vice-Chair and Working Group are normally also in place to help with the running of the group.
+Each Group will have a Member Group Chair who is responsible for the running of the Group, its activities and outputs and accountable for working with the elected Company Member who represents groups, to coordinate activities with other Groups and the Company to deliver member events.

-The scope of a Regional Group is to organise and run meetings for the people in the region.
-These meetings are a benefit for Registered Members who can register to attend via the ITSMF UK website.

-The scope of a SIG is to develop theory and practice in the designated area.
-This includes producing material, which is ITSMF UK Intellectual Property, to develop their area, and providing an opportunity for peers to collaborate and develop their own understanding and practice.
+The scope of a Member Group Chair is to organise and run meetings for the members across the UK and if required, in a specified geographical region.
+These meetings are a benefit for Registered Members who can attend after event registration on the itSMF UK website.
+The scope of a Communities of Practice Member Group Chair is to develop theory and practice in the designated area.
+This includes producing material, which is itSMF UK Intellectual Property, to develop and sustain their area, and providing an opportunity for peers to collaborate and develop their own understanding and practice.

-Chairs can be chosen by a number of methods.
-Once a group exists the Chair will validate with their working group/Board on an annual basis whether they will continue with the role.

-Groups can determine how they run but should
+A Member Group Chair can be chosen by a number of methods including volunteering, election if required and nomination.
+Once a Member Group has been stood up, the Member Group Chair will validate with their volunteer colleagues, the elected Company Member who represents groups and the Board on an annual basis whether they will continue with the role.
+Member Groups can determine how they run and they should at least:

-- be open to membership input and new people getting involved - be collaborative in how they work - adhere to the Objects and direction from the Board - collaborate with other groups as appropriate and in line with collaboration initiatives from the Board. - keep appropriate records of activity and provide this to the Office
+- be open to two-way membership input and drive forward the recruitment of new people to be involved - be collaborative in how they work across Member Groups and Communities of Practice - adhere to the Objects and direction from the elected Company Member who represents groups and the Board - collaborate with other groups outside of the Company as appropriate and in line with collaboration initiatives from the Board. - keep appropriate records of activity and provide this to the Office.